jotux/C_standards/readme.md

 #### 3.1 Files

-The first line of every file should indicate the start of the file; the last line should indicate the end.
+The first line of every file shall indicate the start of the file; the last line should indicate the end.

 Generally .h files will have a general overview of the code and how to use it.